 For a competent PM, there’s a lot at stake attached to his job functions.
 While PayScale and Glassdoor reports show that the average salary of a PM can be anywhere between $61,000 and $200,000, its promising potential makes it a high-seeking career path.
 If you think considering all the above specifications and product management prerequisites, that you have what it takes, then you can take heed and start on it right away.

 The future does look bright for you, as the demand for PMs is only going to increase over time.
 In a way, a product manager directs the company on a competitive path in the future.
-If you’re interested to become a great product manager, you need to demonstrate qualities of leadership, check out the Product Management Certification Program for it is you who’ll guide your team towards the path of success
+If you’re interested to become a great product manager, you need to demonstrate qualities of leadership, check out the Pot Graduate Certificate in Product Management for it is you who’ll guide your team towards the path of success